CTI Grant Funded Tuition-Free Programs

 Certifications:

-Participants in the Tier 1 Plumbing Program will receive a certificate of completion for the 110 Tier 1 hours required by the State of Massachusetts Plumbing Board for students attending the State’s 5-Tier Journeyman program.
+Tier 1 Plumbing Program students will receive a certificate of completion for the 110 Tier 1 hours required by the State of Massachusetts Plumbing Board.

 Participants in the HVAC program will be prepared to take the Massachusetts Oil Burner Technician exam.